Mips2648/jeedom-daemon-py/README.md

 ## What's next

-I suggest you to take a look at this [demo plugin](https://github.com/Mips2648/jeedom-aiodemo) which implement this library
+I suggest you to take a look at this [demo plugin](https://github.com/Mips2648/jeedom-aiodemo) which implements this library